 The J'Ta'ush are an unusual group of alifes.
 They are based on security software created by mysterious xenosophonts.
 The J'Ta'ush have the distinction of being one of the few known xenosophont virch Clades.

-When terragens first arrived at what is now the frontier between terragens space and the Sagittarius Arm they found several systems that were already inhabited.
 Attempts at communication were met with silence for over 100 years.
-The first communications to come from the huge habitats consisted of warnings against exploiting the systems' resources.
+The first communications to come from the huge structures consisted of warnings against exploiting the systems' resources; evidently during this period the inhabitants of these domes had been deciphering the Terragen communication protocols..
 Sporadic communications over the next 37 years finally led to normalized diplomatic relations.
 Over the course of several decades terragens ambassadors learned that the J'Ta'ush — the beings with whom they had been in contact all this time — had been created for the sole purpose of representing their patron species to the rest of the galaxy.
 The species' name is derived from their creators' word for "gatekeeper."

 Appearance and Capabilities